joelthomastr/tokipona/wawa-pi-toki-pona_en.md

 # <span class="en">The Different Power of Toki Pona</span>

-> <span class="en">I gave this page in [lipu tenpo nanpa mun](https://liputenpo.org/lipu-tenpo-nanpa-mun/)</span>
+> <span class="en">I gave this page in [lipu tenpo nanpa pan](https://liputenpo.org/lipu-tenpo-nanpa-pan/)</span>

 <span class="en">In a lipu tenpo of past time I said this: Toki Pona is not like Chinese writing.
 In this document I say a different thing.</span>

-<span class="en">In [lipu tenpo nanpa mun](https://liputenpo.org/lipu-tenpo-nanpa-mun/) I say this: Toki Pona is not like Chinese writing and is like Latin writring.
+<span class="en">In [lipu tenpo nanpa mun](https://liputenpo.org/lipu-tenpo-nanpa-mun/) I say this: Toki Pona is not like Chinese writing and is like Latin writing.
 That is because of this: Toki Pona does not have a word for all things of a person's head.
 If a person wants to say heavy knowledge using Toki Pona they must use groups of words.</span>

 <span class="en">Chinese writing has many good things.
 But Latin writing has many other good things and a different power.
 Other languages than Toki Pona are good.
 They all are like Chinese writing.
 But only Toki Pona is like Latin writing and has a different power like Latin writing.
 What is this power?</span>